-Seek for Parents is a kerygmatic small group experience designed for parents to encounter the Gospel.
-Through discussions, activities, reflections, witness sharings, and teachings, parents will get to know a God who is love and be given a shared vocabulary to engage in conversations of faith with their children.
-Parents will discover anew the good news of our faith, with Seek.
+Seek for Parents is an at-church small group experience designed for parents as they journey with their children in the first steps of formation.
+Through discussions, activities, reflections, video witnesses, and teachings parents will get to know a God who is love and be given a shared vocabulary to begin conversations of faith with their children.